netsage-project/netsage-pipeline/INSTALL.md

-# NetSage Deidentifier Install Guide
+# NetSage Flow Processing Pipeline Install Guide

-This document covers installing the NetSage deidentification pipeline on a new machine.
+This document covers installing the NetSage Flow Processing Pipeline on a new machine.
 Steps should be followed below in order unless you know for sure what you are doing.
 This document assumes a RedHat Linux environment or one of its derivatives.

 ## Installing the Prerequisites